 Tendons become inflamed for a variety of reasons, and the action of using the muscle becomes irritating and painful.
 Tendonitis of the arm is most commonly seen among athletes and those whose work requires repetitive arm movements.
-In this video, Dr. Shane Arnold explains how Airrosti treats tendonitis pain directly at the source, helping athletes and other active individuals recover faster and more fully.
+In this video, Shane Arnold, DC explains how Airrosti treats tendonitis pain directly at the source, helping athletes and other active individuals recover faster and more fully.

 Biceps tendonitis (or biceps tendinitis) is inflammation in the main tendon that attaches the top of the biceps muscle to the shoulder.
 The most common cause is overuse from certain types of work or sports activities.
 Biceps tendonitis may develop gradually from the effects of wear and tear, or it can happen suddenly from a direct injury.
 The tendon may also become inflamed in response to other problems in the shoulder, such as rotator cuff tears, impingement, or instability.

 If you are suffering from biceps tendonitis, you will have pain in the front of your shoulder and some tenderness/weakness in your bicep muscle.
 Pain will increase as you lift your arm overhead, raise your arm in a throwing motion, or use your arm to pull something.

 The triceps tendon is located at the back of the upper arm and attaches to the back of the elbow.
 Triceps tendonitis (or triceps tendinitis) most commonly occurs due to repetitive or prolonged activities placing strain on the triceps tendon.
 This typically occurs due to repetitive pushing activities or straightening the elbow against resistance (such as performing push-ups or dips).
 Occasionally, it may occur suddenly due to a high force going through the triceps tendon beyond what it can withstand.
 This most commonly occurs during heavy weight lifting in a gym environment.